 For example…

-Interpret until you sense there's no more words and phrases to be added.
+Continue interpreting until you sense there's no more words and phrases to be added.
 Then, you will know it's time to stop.
 If you continue speaking beyond the Spirit's prompting, you'll find yourself tripping over your words and repeating yourself as your mind tries to compensate.

 It's important to note that the interpretation of a tongue is NOT a word-for-word translation.
 It's similar to a paraphrase in that it offers the substance, the gist of what's been spoken in tongues.
 Let's be clear, the length of a message spoke in an unknown tongue bears NO relationship to the length of its interpretation.

-Some speakers who interpret are naturally more wordy in everyday speaking than others, so some interpretations of tongues are longer, while others are shorter, and some will be more flowery in their delivery based on personality.
+Some speakers who interpret are naturally more wordy in their everyday speaking than others, so some interpretations of tongues are longer, while others are shorter, and some will be more flowery in their delivery based on personality.

 I once had a prophecy spoken over me at a camp meeting in Fort Wayne, Indiana.
 It was delivered by a young prophet who was clearly from South Carolina.
 "Y'all hear me now," he began, and the anointed word was prophesied entirely in the Southern dialect.